Yamunotri Trek- Everything You Need to Know

 Some Tips One Should Always Remember

-When people hike to Yamunotri, they don’t only admire nature but also learn more about their spiritual self.
+When people hike Yamunotri, they don’t only admire nature but also learn more about their spiritual self.
 If you like hiking and discovering new spots, then you must plan your trip to Yamunotri at least once in your lifetime.
 Be kind to the environment, obey all safety guidelines, and benefit from the beautiful serenity in the Himalayas.

 Safety Guidelines and Health Advisory for Trekkers

-• Don’t rush and take short breaks.
+• Don’t rush and take short breaks while trekking to Yamunotri.

-• Don’t smoke on the journey and avoid consuming alcohol.
+• Don’t smoke on the journey, and avoid consuming alcohol.

 • Try maintaining the cleanliness and sacredness of the Himalayas.